nixcms/moodle-local_plugin_template/README.md

   - The name of your repository must follow the format `moodle-<type>_<pluginname>`:
     - `<type>` is one of the "component names" listed in the [Moodle plugin types documentation](https://moodledev.io/docs/apis/plugintypes)
     - `<pluginname>` begins with a lowercase letter; followed by lowercase letters, numbers and underscores (but no consecutive underscores); and ends with a lowercase letter or number (as per [requirements](https://moodledev.io/docs/apis/plugintypes))
-    - Best practice: We do not see documentation that this exact repository name is required, nor [consistent usage in the wild](https://github.com/search?q=path%3A%2Fdb%2Finstall.xml&type=code&ref=advsearch), nevertheless we assert this is best practice.
+    - We do not see documentation that this exact repository name is required, nor [consistent usage in the wild](https://github.com/search?q=path%3A%2Fdb%2Finstall.xml&type=code&ref=advsearch), nevertheless we assert this is best practice.
-- [ ] ...
-- [ ] Edit the README contents below, starting at "High five Moodle plugin" to describe your product instead of the high five product.
+- [ ] Edit the README contents below, starting at "High Five plugin" to describe your product instead of the High Five product.
 - [ ] Delete this line from your README and everything above it.
 Publish your repository.
 Release version 1.0.0!

 ---